bitovi/academy/src/technology-consulting/5-communication.md

 - How do you currently recognize achievements within your team?
 - What form of recognition do you appreciate most, and why?
 - How can you better acknowledge and celebrate the successes of your colleagues?

-### Maintaining professional boundaries in social communication

-While it’s important to build personal connections with your colleagues, it’s equally important to maintain professional boundaries.
-Be mindful of the context and ensure that your conversations, even when personal, are appropriate for the workplace.
-For instance, sharing your weekend plans is generally acceptable, but discussing more private matters might not be.
-Understanding this line helps in maintaining a comfortable and respectful work environment for everyone.

-Tips and techniques:

-- **Respect others’ comfort levels:** If someone seems hesitant to share personal details, don’t press them — shift the conversation back to work topics.
-- **Keep it context-appropriate:** Always consider the setting — what might be acceptable in a casual chat could be out of place in a more formal meeting.

-Questions to reflect:

-- How do you determine what personal information is appropriate to share in a work setting?

-#### Respecting confidentiality and professionalism in social settings

-In any work setting, especially in consulting roles where client trust is paramount, it’s crucial to respect confidentiality.
-This means being cautious about what you share in informal conversations, particularly about clients or sensitive company information.
-Even in a relaxed social setting, always err on the side of discretion.
-For example, if a colleague asks about a project you’re working on that involves sensitive information, you could say, “I can’t go into details, but we’re making great progress.”

-Tips and techniques:

-- **Think before you speak:** Before sharing information, consider whether it could be sensitive or confidential — if in doubt, don’t share it.
-- **Use discretion:** In social settings, be especially mindful of who is present when discussing work-related matters, ensuring no sensitive information is shared.
-- **Clarify expectations:** If someone shares confidential information with you, confirm whether it’s okay to discuss it with others or if it should remain private.

-Questions to reflect:

-- How do you handle sensitive information when it comes up in casual conversations?
-- Have you ever unintentionally shared something confidential?
-How did you address the situation?

-#### Handling sensitive topics and personal information with care

-Sensitive topics, whether they relate to work or personal matters, should be handled with the utmost care.
-If someone shares personal information with you, respect their privacy and don’t disclose it to others unless given explicit permission.
-When discussing sensitive work-related issues, such as performance feedback or conflicts, choose your words carefully to avoid misunderstanding or offense.
-For example, instead of saying, “You didn’t do this correctly,” you might say, “Let’s look at this together and see how we can improve it.”

-Tips and techniques:

-- **Seek permission before sharing:** If someone tells you something personal, ask if it’s okay to discuss it with others before doing so.
-- **Be mindful of your words:** When discussing sensitive topics, choose your language carefully to avoid causing offense or misunderstanding.
-- **Respect privacy:** If you’re unsure whether a topic is too personal, err on the side of caution and steer the conversation to safer ground.

-Questions to reflect:

-- Can you recall a situation where personal information was handled well or poorly in a team setting?
-What were the outcomes?

 ### Exercise: Rewrite messages